Survey on Combinatorial Register Allocation and Instruction Scheduling: Register Allocation

+Figure~\ref{fig:pra-example} shows the MCNF corresponding to basic block $\B{2}$ in the running example from Figure~\ref{fig:sum-example}.
+Temporary source and sink nodes are represented by triangles, while storage locations (registers~$\register{R1}$, $\register{R2}$, \ldots, and memory $\register{M}$) are represented by circles.
+Each rectangle contains storage locations corresponding to either instructions or program points.
+The latter (colored in gray) allow temporaries to flow across different storage locations between the execution of two instructions.
+The MCNF is constructed to force temporaries used by an instruction to flow through the storage locations supported by the instruction.
+Unused temporaries can bypass instruction storage locations by following additional arcs between gray rectangles (not depicted in Figure~\ref{fig:pra-example} for clarity).
+All arcs have capacity one except arcs between memory nodes which are uncapacitated, allowing any number of temporaries to be simultaneously spilled.

-Although The PRA model is a valid IP formulation and can be thus solved by a regular IP solver, Koes and Goldstein design a dedicated solving scheme with the goal of delivering a more progressive behavior.
-The solving scheme is mainly based on a Lagrangian relaxation, a general IP technique that, similarly to PBQP models, replaces hard constraints by terms in the objective function that penalize their violation.
-Relaxing the bundle constraints allows to decompose the problem into one subproblem for each temporary.
-Each subproblem is then solved with an iterative optimization method based on computations of shortest paths (which correspond to least-cost individual register allocations).
-The process is iterated until the bundle constraints are no longer violated, at which point the solution is an optimal register allocation.
-At the end of each iteration, heuristics guided by information obtained from the Lagrangian relaxation deliver progressively improving solutions.
+Although the PRA model is a valid IP model and can be thus solved by a regular IP solver, Koes and Goldstein propose a dedicated solving scheme to attain a more progressive behavior.
+The scheme is based on a Lagrangian relaxation, a general IP technique that, similarly to PBQP models, replaces hard constraints by terms in the objective function that penalize their violation.
+Relaxing the bundle constraints allows finding solutions heuristically through shortest-path computations on the network.
+The Lagrangian relaxation is used to guide the heuristics towards improving solutions in an iterative process.
+This solving scheme is not complete, but in practice it can often prove optimality using bounds derived from the Lagrangian relaxation.

-Koes and Goldstein compare their progressive solver with GCC's register allocator and a commercial IP solver.
-Experiment results with functions from different benchmarks show that the PRA approach is indeed more progressive than other solving techniques such as standard IP: it delivers first solutions in a time that is competitive with traditional heuristic approaches and generates optimal solutions for $83.5\%$ of the functions after 1000 iterations.
-The optimal solutions yield in average a code size reduction of $6.8\%$ compared to a heuristic graph-coloring approach.
+Koes and Goldstein compare their progressive solver with GCC's~\cite{GCC2017} graph-coloring register allocator and a commercial IP solver.
+Their experiments with functions from different benchmarks show that the PRA approach is indeed more progressive than standard IP: it delivers first solutions in a fraction of the time taken by the IP solver and solves 83.5\% of the functions optimally after~1000 iterations.
+Koes and Goldstein report that their optimal solutions yield an average code size reduction of 6.8\% compared to GCC's heuristic approach.